“Does social media work for luxury brands?”

 For example, you could work with influencers to mention your brand in your shopping hauls or simply wear an outfit or showcase a luxury service in a video as a form of product placement.

-YouTube’s ad platform is perfect for showing your ads to specific target markets, for example, advertising luxury Italian food and wines to a user who’s been watching a lot of Italian travel videos.
+YouTube’s ad platform is perfect for showing your ads to specific target markets, such as advertising luxury Italian food and wines to a user who’s been watching many Italian travel videos.

 Pinterest is a content-rich platform offering both paid and organic ways to share content.
 With 59% of millennials having discovered a product through Pinterest (level with Instagram) - it’s a platform that luxury brands can’t ignore.